 - A model to improve men’s mental & physical health/wellbeing via a community space/workshop where men meet/learn new skills/engage in hands on activities

 - New model of community health service delivery for men & vulnerable groups.

 - A gaming-based virtual tool to connect people and indirectly to raise their awareness of their physical/mental health and wellbeing.

 - Training programme to create champions for health & wellbeing from within the workshop attendees

 - Training programme for soft skills (motivational interviewing, empowerment etc)

-The Health and Europe Centre is the Lead Partner for SBS and will be working with:
+The Health and Europe Centre is the Lead Partner for SBS and worked with:

-There are also a number of observer partners: The Department of Work and Pensions; Southampton City Council; UK Men’s Sheds Association; Maison de l’emploi de Valenciennois; Werkgevers Service Punt; Conseil Départemental du Nord.
+There were also a number of observer partners: The Department of Work and Pensions; Southampton City Council; UK Men’s Sheds Association; Maison de l’emploi de Valenciennois; Werkgevers Service Punt; Conseil Départemental du Nord.